vasim07/AnalyticsVidhyaDataHack/Twitter Sentiment/ReadMe.md

 The objective of this task is to detect hate speech in tweets.
 For the sake of simplicity, we say a tweet contains hate speech if it has a racist or sexist sentiment associated with it.
 So, the task is to classify racist or sexist tweets from other tweets.

-## Analytic problem framing

-The problem involves analyzing textual information.
-Such problems are solved using Natural Language Programming (NLP) approach.

-The problem can be solved using machine learning techniques such as Naive Bayes algorithm, Bagging or boosting method.

-In this analysis we use Naive Bayes and RandomForest, a bagging technique.

-## Data

-A series of tweets are shared in csv file.

 ## Analysis/ Methodology/ Approach

 ### Create Corpus